postmanlabs/labs-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Asserting a value type

-You can test the type of any part of the response:
+Test the type of any part of the response:

 ```js
 /* response has this structure: